kishorechk/vendor-price-aggregator/README.md

 [{"vendorId": "Vendor1", "instrumentId": "APPL", "bidPrice": 100.30, "askPrice": 101.10, "priceDate": "2020-11-21T10:20:22"},
 {"vendorId": "Vendor1", "instrumentId": "GOOG", "bidPrice": 100.30, "askPrice": 101.10, "priceDate": "2020-11-21T10:20:22"}]
 ```

+#### API Security
+The solution doesn't have any authentication/authorization layer.
+The APIs can be secured using OAuth2.

 ### Run Local